Blood-Dawn/pocketsage/docs/demo_script.md

 - Several test modules are currently marked with `@pytest.mark.skip` placeholders; seeing `s`/`SKIPPED` entries in the output is expected until the related TODOs are implemented.

 ## TODO Risks for Demo
-- Seeder not implemented; manual DB state may be required.
+- Seeder exists but still depends on SQLModel mappings (Holding bug blocks portfolio flows).
 - Charts and CSV imports pending.
-- Tests currently skipped; mention roadmap for coverage.
+- Some tests remain skipped or red; mention roadmap for coverage.

 ## README Focus Follow-Up Tasks